Qualifying for Legal Aid

 Household Income Level

 A common eligibility requirement is a household income level below 125% (and sometimes 200%) of the Federal Poverty Guidelines.
 Pre-tax household income level and how many people live in your house determine your percentage.
-To find out where your household falls within the Federal Poverty Guidelines, see this percentage chart by the U.S. Department of Health & Human Services.
+To find out where your household falls within the Federal Poverty Guidelines, check out TexasLawHelp's charts on the Federal Poverty Guidelines, which are based on numbers published every year by the U.S. Department of Health & Human Services.

 If the other party of your legal case lives with you, do not count their income as part of the household income and do not count them as part of the household.